ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    response, it MUST include all available in-domain glue records in the additional section, or MUST set TC=1 if constrained by message size.

+   At the time of writing, most iterative clients send initial queries over UDP and retry over TCP upon receiving a response with the TC flag set.
+UDP responses are generally limited to between 1232 and 4096 bytes, due to values commonly used for the EDNS0 UDP Message Size field [@RFC6891], [@FLAGDAY2020].
+TCP responses are limited to 65,536 bytes.

 ## Sibling Referral Glue

    This document clarifies that when a name server generates a referral